Char2sGu/layout-projection/README.md

 **_Beautify the Web with awesome layout animations_**

-Framework-agnostic Layout Projection implementation with various framework wrappers.
+Framework-agnostic **Layout Projection** and **Layout-Projection-powered** layout animation implementations with exquisite adapters for various frameworks.

 # Getting Started

 - [Getting started with Vanilla JavaScript](./packages/core/README.md)
 - [Getting started with Angular](./packages/angular/README.md)
+- ... (contribute for more framework adapters)

 # What Is Layout Projection?